Meet The Cheetah House Care Team

 • Experiencing long-term symptoms

-• Have various relationships to the practice of meditation, including: discontinuing, re-engaging, modifying and continuing
+• Have various relationships to the practice of meditation, including: discontinuing, re-engaging, modifying, and continuing

 • Those in acute or crisis situations